Abdelrahman-habib/noter/README.md

-# Snippetbox
+# Noter

-A secure web application for sharing code snippets, built with Go and MySQL.
+A secure web application for sharing Notes, Qoutes, and any text in general, built with Go and MySQL.
 Features user authentication, session management, and HTTPS support.

 ## Features

-- 📝 Create and share code snippets
+- 📝 Create and share text notes
 - 🔐 User registration and authentication
 - 🍪 Secure session management with MySQL store
 - 🔒 CSRF protection and bcrypt password hashing